3. What we spend and how we spend it

 3.1 Financial statements, budgets and variance reports

-The Council spends public money and it is important that the public can see how we have spent that money.
-The website contains a large amount of information on financial matters, including financial plans, budget summaries and the Capital Strategy.Detailed financial information is available on the website for at least the last three years.
+The council spends public money and it is important that the public can see how we have spent that money.
+The website contains a large amount of information on financial matters, including financial plans, budget summaries and the Capital Strategy.View financial information for the last three years.

 3.2 Spending reviews